dibyaghosh/datastructures/README.md

 File: PriorityQueue.java

 This is an implementation of a Priority Queue with an internal heap datastructure (https://en.wikipedia.org/wiki/Heap_(data_structure)).
 Internally, this uses an Arraylist for the heap, maintaining fullness when possible

+## Hash Set

+File: HashSet.java

+This is an implementation of a HashSet as per http://algs4.cs.princeton.edu/34hash/.
+This particular version incorporates resizable tables (for less collisions) which allows for a configurable memory/time tradeoff.